Analyzing Arcadia Biosciences (RKDA) & Its Rivals

 |Arcadia Biosciences Competitors

-This table compares Arcadia Biosciences and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Arcadia Biosciences and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue